 is a Taiwanese-American multidisciplinary designer and artist based in Stockholm.
 Moving between visual communication, writing, and artistic inquiry, his practice is concerned with circumstances of distance and diaspora, politics of voice and listening, and processes of sense-making.
 Through visual culture, publication making, language, and collaborative methods of reading, he investigates ways of listening and voicing toward cultivating resilient capacities for sensing, feeling, and being in the present.
 MFA in Visual Communication from Konstfack 2019, BFA in Graphic Design from Art Center College of Design 2010.
 Johnny is the designer of the Urgent Pedagogies online platform. [bio edited 2021]

-is a Project Manager at IASPIS, responsible for the design, crafts and architecture related programme.
-He has a background as curator, project coordinator and educator.
-Between 2014 and 2018 he developed and managed two experimental postgraduate courses on socially-engaged critical practice; Sites and Situations and Organising Discourse, at Konstfack University College of Arts, Crafts and Design, Stockholm.
-Between 2009 and 2014 Magnus Ericson was a Senior Advisor/Coordinator and Curator for a new design-related programme at Arkdes, Sweden´s National Center for Architecture and Design, in Stockholm.
+is Head of IASPIS Applied Arts Programme, responsible for the design, crafts and architecture related activities.
+He has a background as curator, project coordinator and educator working across design, architecture, urbanism and art.
+Between 2014 and 2018 he developed and managed two experimental postgraduate courses on socially engaged critical practice; Sites and Situations and Organising Discourse, at Konstfack University College of Arts, Crafts and Design, Stockholm.
+Between 2009 and 2014 Magnus Ericson was a Senior Advisor/Coordinator and Curator for the design related programme at Arkdes, Sweden´s National Center for Architecture and Design, in Stockholm.
 Between 2007 and 2009 he was assigned as a Project Manager at IASPIS to pursue and develop the activities within the fields of design, crafts and architecture.
 Together with Ramia Maze he was the author and co-editor of DESIGN ACT Socially and politically engaged design today – critical roles and emerging tactics (Berlin, Sternberg Press 2011).
-Together with Pelin Tan he is the curator of Urgent Pedagogies. [bio edited 2021]
+Together with Pelin Tan he is the curator of Urgent Pedagogies. [bio edited 2022]

 is a learning theorists and practitioner based in al-Fuheis, Jordan.
 He has a long-lasting pedagogical experience on the concept of learning as integral to education, both formal and informal.
 He studied and taught mathematics for many years; got his doctorate from Harvard in education and worked in Birzeit University.
 During the first Palestinian intifada in late 1980s, he left academia and established Tamer Institute for Community Education, which revolved around protecting and providing “learning environments”, building on what is beautiful, inspiring, healthy, and abundant in people, communities, and cultures, and making sense of one’s experience.
 In 1997, he established the Arab Education Forum within Harvard University’s Center for Middle Eastern Studies.
 He is the founder of Mujaawarah, a self-organised care initiative focusing on symbiosism with the earth through collective learning.
 In 2018 he moved to Jordan and have been working with JOHUD’s 52 centers in Jordan.
 He has a PhD in Education from Harvard University in 1988, MS in Mathematics education from Florida State University in 1966, and a BS in Mathematics from the AUB in 1962.
 Munir Faseh has published many books and articles in Arabic and English, several of them in the Harvard Educational Review, and participated in numerous conferences as a keynote speaker and/or lecturer. [bio edited 2021]